EngKarimEssam/EngKarimEssam/README.md

 <h1>Hi there 👋! </h1>

- My name is Karim and I'm a Data Engineer interested in learning, exploring new tools, and developing myself
+ My name is Karim, and I'm a Data Engineer interested in learning, exploring new tools, and developing myself

-<h2>👨‍💻 Data Engineer Projects:</h2>
+<h2>👨‍💻 Projects:</h2>

 - <b>Data Structures and Algorithms Practice (AlgoExpert)</b>
   - [Praciting DS & Algos in Python](https://github.com/joshmadakor1/Algorithms-Practice)